The Pros and Cons of a Cross-Purchase Agreement

 Depending on the ownership structure of your business, a cross-purchase agreement may be ideal for the owners of your company.
 As we mentioned earlier, cross-purchase agreements are usually set up for businesses with two owners.

 If your business has three or more owners, you probably want to consider setting up a stock redemption buy-sell agreement instead.
-We’ve created an extensive guide about stock redemption agreements which can be viewed here.
+See our extensive guide to stock redemption agreements to learn more.

 At JRC Insurance Group, our purpose is not to sell you a cross-purchase agreement just for the sake of reaching a daily sales quota, we’re here to help.
 We are an independent agency, which means we are committed to providing our clients with quality service and personalized attention above all else.

 If you have additional questions about buy-sell agreements or if you want to know which type of buy-sell agreement is best for your business, we’re happy to help.
-Our services are free, and because we don’t work for a specific insurance company, we are also able to shop more than 40 top-rated carriers to find you the best coverage at the best rates.
+Our services are free, and because we don’t work for a specific insurance company, we are also able to shop 63 top-rated carriers to find you the best coverage at the best rates.